RisingThumb/ctag/README.md

 # ctag
 An ncurses-based tagger for music files.
 Inspired by [stag](https://github.com/smabie/stag).
-Created because easytag sucks, and stag's source code looks to suck with all the goto statements too.
+Created because I don't like using easytag, and stag's source code is rough to change.
 It is written in the C programming language.

+## Features:

+- TUI interface to change metadata tags of music files
+- 2 Panel layout, one for setting metadata, one for browsing directory
+- Uses id3v2 for tagging files
+- Edit individual metadata for a file
+- Selecting files in an order to set their track number
+- Multifile metadata editing.
+Select multiple files then edit them as if editing a single file.
+Tags common across all are listed.
+- Recursively setting the Artist name from a Directory name(with an input modal so you can change this if the directory name is incorrect)
+- Recursively setting the Album name from a Directory name(with an input so you can change this if the directory name is incorrect)
+- Recursively setting the Genres and Years of a Directory
+- Fuzzy Finder, Find and navigate to directories by knowing part of the file or directory name
+- Unicode UTF-8 support

 ## Contributions